 Cars 103 & 105

-Each of these 3 cars have upholstered bench seating but no tables.
+Both of these 2 cars have upholstered bench seating but no tables.
 Seat groupings accommodate 4 people.
-Car 103 seats up to 80 passengers, and Cars 104 and 105 up to 84 passengers.
+Car 103 seats up to 80 passengers, and Car 105 up to 84 passengers

 In 1954 the Ontario Northland Railway (ONR) 1408 was originally built for the Canadian National Railways as CNR 5613 by the Canadian Car & Foundry Company.
 It went through a few iterations: first rebuilt as a coach-bar lounge, then a café- bar lounge.
 It was renumbered to CNR 3028, and then to CNR 2514 and finally acquired by VIA Rail as VIA 2514.
 The ONR acquired the coach in 1990 and it was rebuilt as a Snack Bar coach and renumbered as ONR 1408.

 The Baggage Car (9636) was built in 1957 for the Canadian National Railways by the National Steel Company in Hamilton.
 It was initially numbered CNR 9255, later being renumbered to CN 9636, the number it wore in VIA Rail service and the number it retains today as YDHR 9636.
 This baggage car was the prototype car used by Rapido Trains Inc., Markham, to manufacture N and HO gauge models of this car for the model train market.

 The caboose came from Canadian Pacific and was built in their Angus (Montreal) shops in 1956.
 It was one of their first all-steel vehicles of this type.
 The interior is surprisingly small, as most of the space is used for storage cupboards.
 All of the spare parts needed to repair freight cars had to fit in these cupboards.
 The remaining space was used for sleeping (there are three bunks, one folds into the wall, the others convert into seats) and an office/kitchen area.